Arion vulgaris (Spanish slug)

 Impact on Biodiversity

 The main impact on biodiversity noted by authors has been the decline in numbers and disappearance of Arion rufus in areas where A. vulgaris is abundant and invasive (Fischer and Reischütz, 1998).
+It is now clear that their apparent decline is due to hybridization with these local species (Hatteland et al., 2015; Zemanova et al., 2017).

 Social ImpactTop of page